 The primary blade measures 3.2” in length.
 Leatherman’s all-locking technology means that all tools (except the plier heads) lock when fully opened, keeping them securely in place and preventing any accidental injuries.
 All multitools come with a lanyard ring and a sturdy sheath.
 The sheath is made from leather or black nylon while the tool itself is either silver or black anodized stainless steel.
 Whichever you go for, your purchase is protected by a 25-year guarantee.

 Swiss Army Knives are also multitools, but they’re so revered in outdoor circles that we felt they deserved a category of their own.
-Amazon reviewers label the Victorinox Swiss Champ Pocket Knife the most useful Swiss Army knife of all time — and with no fewer than 33 functions, it’s difficult to disagree.
+A useful camping knife, the Victorinox Swiss Champ Pocket Knife has no fewer than 33 functions.
 Essentially, it gives you a tool for every conceivable camping scenario without adding any significant weight to your backpack.
 In terms of knives, you have a large 2.45” drop point blade and a smaller drop point blade for more finicky work.

 Other tools that come in especially handy in the wilderness include a fish scaler, a wood saw, a magnifying glass, pliers, a can opener, and five different screwdrivers.
 The corkscrew and bottle opener ensure that you’ll be able to celebrate another day on the trail with a cold beer or a glass of wine.
 All tools are made from strong, corrosion-resistant stainless steel and are encased in ABS plastic.
 Colors range from classic red to transparent ruby or sapphire.
 When closed, the pocket knife measures 3.58”.

 Generally speaking, fine edge blades are best for most camping scenarios.
 However, serrated knives have their uses too - think cutting rope and webbing, or sawing through branches.
 The Gerber Prodigy Survival Knife offers a serrated blade and a piercing drop point, giving you the best of both worlds.
 Made of American stainless steel, the full tang fixed blade is exceptionally strong.
-Amazon reviewers claim that it can stand up to all kinds of challenges from chopping wood to sawing bone.
-The blade is coated with ceramic for corrosion resistance and reduced visibility (the latter adding to its value as a tactical knife).
+The blade is also coated with ceramic for corrosion resistance and reduced visibility (the latter adding to its value as a tactical knife).

 The handle is made from glass-filled nylon and over-molded with SoftGrip rubber for a secure grip in all weather conditions.
 For your safety, the MOLLE-compatible sheath has a friction-release thumb lock; while the included leg strap gives you options when it comes to transportation.
 The blade measures 4.75”, giving the knife an overall length of 9.75”.
 It weighs 12.45 ounces in the sheath and 7.2 ounces on its own.